 Taking a supplement is the easiest way to boost collagen intake, but it is important to choose one that contains hydrolysed collagen peptides, where the amino acids in the collagen are already in a more easily digestible and absorbable form.

 Once the gut is healed and the tight junctions in the lining of the intestines restored, inflammation is reduced and gut health is restored.

 - Plenty of high fibre fresh vegetables, such as asparagus and broccoli and fruits; aim to reach 7 portions per day

 - Complex carbohydrates; wholegrains and starchy vegetables such as butternut squash, sweet potato

 - Probiotic foods such as live plain yoghurt or fermented foods such as sauerkraut and pickles

-Collagen powder can also be added to smoothies, hot beverages, or baked goods to pump some extra protein into your day.
+Collagen powder can also be added to smoothies or yoghurt to pump some extra protein into your day.